 - ID card.

-- Driver license (in case, they’ll use a car).
+- Driver's license (in case they’ll have to use a car).

 - Medical handbook & others.